Has the use of social media in business finally come of age? I’d like to think so.

 If there’s one question that we seem to get asked more than any other when it comes to a business getting their feet wet in the world of social media, it’s how many social media channels should they be on.

 And this is where many organizations get it wrong.
-Because the action of creating a social media presence is perceived as being “free” (generally speaking, that is), there’s a temptation for a company to be everywhere, to try everything and “see what sticks.”
+Because the action of creating a social media presence is perceived as being “free”, there’s a temptation for a company to be everywhere, to try everything and “see what sticks.”

 Which is probably the fastest way of falling over with all of this.

 One of the reasons that there are so many social media channels out there is precisely because there isn’t a single “one size fits all” network.
 Moreover, judicious and selective deployment of the most appropriate social media channels (as part of a wider inbound marketing initiative, complete with rule-of-engagement plan and content strategy) is an imperative prerequisite to social media success – now more than ever.

 A couple of years ago, most of us exploring social media deployment were taking a “suck-it-and-see” approach.
 Try something, see how it worked (or didn’t), rinse and repeat.
 These early stages could be seen as an inevitable part of social media’s “rite of passage” prior to its systematic inclusion within a company’s marketing activities.
 However, spreading oneself too thinly across too wide a social media landscape today offers less concession when getting things wrong, and brings with it a set of problems that can work against the good intentions that were there in the first place.